Next.js & Storyblok image optimization. Part 1

 • faster websites tend to rank higher in search results.

-The HTML simplest img tag is sufficient for simple use-cases, but not for a large amount of images or big size images.
 In this article, we will touch on the topic of image optimization with Nextjs and Storyblok.
 The main approach here is to control the size of the loaded images and delay loading an image until it is actually needed.

 Example of Image Optimization Process Using Next.js Image Component